Harry Potter Banner

 Steven Hoggett

-Steven Hoggett has previously collaborated with John Tiffany on The Twits for the Royal Court, Let The Right One In and Black Watch for the National Theatre of Scotland, The Glass Menagerie at A.R.T. and on Broadway, and Once on Broadway and in the West End.
-Other recent credits include American Idiot, Peter and the Starcatcher, The Last Ship, Rocky the Musical and The Crucible on Broadway; St Joan at The Public; Close to You at NYTW and the Criterion; The Light Princess for the National Theatre; Dr. Dee for the Manchester International Festival; and Rigoletto for the Metropolitan Opera.
-Hoggett was a founding co-artistic director of Frantic Assembly for which his credits include The Curious Incident of the Dog in the Night-TimeLovesongOthello, Little Dogs, Beautiful Burnout, Stockholm, Pool (No Water) and Dirty Wonderland.
+Steven Hoggett has previously collaborated with John Tiffany on Pinocchio (National Theatre); The Twits (Royal Court); Let The Right One In and Black Watch (National Theatre of Scotland); The Glass Menagerie (A.R.T. and on Broadway); Once (Broadway and in the West End).
+Other recent credits include Sweeney Todd; A Beautiful Noise; American Idiot; Peter and the Starcatcher; The Last Ship; Rocky the Musical; The Crucible and Angels in America (on Broadway); Burn (National Theatre of Scotland); Social!
+The Social Distance Dance Club (Park Avenue Armory); Close to You (NYTW and in the West End); The Ocean at The End of the Lane and The Light Princess (National Theatre); Dr Dee (Manchester International Festival); Rigoletto (Metropolitan Opera).
+Hoggett was a founding co-artistic director of Frantic Assembly for which his credits include The Curious Incident of the Dog in the Night-Time, Lovesong, Othello, Little Dogs, Beautiful Burnout, Stockholm, Pool (No Water) and Dirty Wonderland.
+His film credits include How to Train Your Dragon 2 (Dreamworks) and Freak Show (Maven Pictures).
 With Scott Graham, Steven co-wrote The Frantic Assembly Book of Devising Theatre (Routledge).
-Steven has provided choreography for music videos for artists including Imogen Heap, Bright Light, Bright Light, Goldfrapp and Calvin Harris.
-His film credits include How to Train Your Dragon 2 for Dreamworks and Freak Show for Maven Pictures.

 Christine Jones